 To apply for a Federal Stafford Loan (student loan), visit StudentLoans.gov.
 Read and complete the promissory note before you sign it.
 It is a legal document requiring you to pay back the money you borrow.

 We suggest that you apply for your loan after you receive your student financial plan.
 That way, you will know the amount that the school recommends you borrow.
 Be sure to carefully answer all the questions on the loan application.
 Most people complete this step in less than 30 minutes.

 Before you receive your loan, you will need to participate in a loan counseling entrance interview called “Financial Awareness Counseling“.
 Also, before you leave school, you will need to participate in a loan counseling exit interview called “Exit Counseling“.
 Both of these can be completed either online or in person.
-Links can be found here or on our financial aid page.
+Links can be found here.

 An eligible parent qualifies for Federal PLUS Loans (the parent loan for undergraduate students) while their dependent son or daughter attends school.
 To apply for a PLUS Loan, one of your parents must complete the application and pass a credit check.

-The parent borrower may apply online (see the loan application link here or on our financial aid page).
+The parent borrower may apply online (see the loan application link here).
 We also suggest that your parent apply for this loan after you receive your student financial plan.
 That way, you will know the recommended amount you should borrow.
 The maximum amount that a parent may borrow is the cost of your education minus any aid that you are receiving.

-Your parent will need to complete the borrower section of the form, and you will complete the Student section.
-If you apply online, you will need to print out, sign and mail the Promissory Note.
-Both the parent borrower and you, the student, will need to sign the Promissory Note.
-If you do not have a printer, the lender will mail you the Promissory Note.
-You and your parent/borrower will both need to sign and return it.
+Your parent will need to complete the borrower section of the form, and you will complete the student section.
+If you apply online, you will need to print out, sign and mail a promissory note.
+Both the parent borrower and you, the student, will need to sign and return the promissory note.
+If you do not have a printer, the lender will mail you the promissory note.